pharmaverse/pharmaverse/content/e2eclinical/tlg/_index.en.md

 {{< pharmaverse pkg="nest" >}}

 The Nest project is a (as of Dec 2021) closed source collaboration between 4 Pharma companies.
+Nest is a framework, so engine used to generate the output can be modified. `ggplot2` and `rtables` are the preferred engines due to their flexibility and feature set, but examples exist within the Nest framework using other packages like `plotly`, `visR` and `tplyr`.

 {{< pharmaverse pkg="tern" >}}